spydesk/noop-cartridge/README.md

-A minimal OpenShift cartridge to test node installation and provide a skeleton.
+A minimal working OpenShift cartridge to test node installation and provide a skeleton.

 ### Usage